Huron Central Railway: Huron Central

 In early 2020, it was announced that G&W itself was being sold to Brookfield Infrastructure Partners and GIC Private Limited, the latter of which is the country of Singapore's sovereign wealth fund.
 Not long after this, in February, the closure of the Huron Central was officially postponed pending the possibility of further bailouts from the provincial and federal governments.

 With no further government funds, G&W announced in September 2020 that the railway would be shut down on December 18, filing official notice to do so.
 In October, layoff notices were issued to all 43 railway employees, to take effect after the end of operations.
-It was announced on December 11, 2020, that due to on going negotiations with the Canadian federal government and the province of Ontario, that the deadline to close the line would be extended to June 30, 2021.
+It was announced on December 11, 2020, that due to ongoing negotiations with the Canadian federal government and the province of Ontario, that the deadline to close the line would be extended to June 30, 2021.
 All present employees with lay off notices, have had their notices rescinded for the time being.

 G&W rescinded its plans to end its operation of the Huron Central Railway in the end of May 2021, following agreements with the provincial and federal governments to support the company via Transport Canada's National Trade Corridors Fund.
+Another threatened shutdown was averted by $21 million provided by the provincial and federal governments in January 2023, each matching a $10.5 million commitment by G&W towards infrastructure improvements.
+Both the provincial and federal governments had previously requested a plan from the railroad for business development to justify their funding.
+The investments are intended to support running heavier trains on the line.